-The Blueberry Trail is a good example of a well hidden snowshoeing trail that is short and easy, yet you end up high on the edge of a cliff overlooking Alta Lake.
-Skiers and skaters are distant specks far below.
+The Blueberry Trail is a great example of a short and easy snowshoe trail that arrives at stunning views.
+Skiers and ice skaters are distant specks far below on Alta Lake and the sun setting over Mt Sproatt are sensational.
 The trail is fairly easy as you gradually climb Blueberry Hill from either the Whistler neighbourhood of Whistler Cay, or at the other, more scenic end of the trail in Alta Vista.
 This wonderful, dog friendly snowshoeing trail is well hidden despite being on all the Whistler maps you see in the Village.
 It is just a five minute drive away from the Village.
 The most convenient starting point is to drive to Whistler Cay and park at the end of Crabapple Drive where you will see a small trailhead sign in the trees.
 You really only need snowshoes if there has been a lot of snowfall just before you go.
 If there hasn't been, the deep tree cover and occasional walking traffic will pack down the snow and make snowshoes unnecessary.
 Another fantastic and very easy snowshoeing trail in Whistler starts at the end of Lorimer Road in Whistler Cay.
 The less than five minute drive from the Village gets you to a free parking area at the dead end of Lorimer Rd and the Valley Trail runs in three directions from here.
 One direction goes to the Whistler Golf Course, another goes to Meadow Park and the third direction goes to Rainbow Park.
 These sections of the Valley Trail are never plowed and are beautiful for snowshoeing and cross country skiing.
 There is a very obvious and nice signpost directing you where Rainbow Park is and it is just a short, .8k snowshoe walk from where you park.
 Rainbow Park is in a beautiful setting on Alta Lake facing Whistler and Blackcomb mountains in the distance and even Wedge Mountain further left.
 Near Rainbow Park is another wonderful place to snowshoe.
 Rainbow Falls is about a 20 minute walk from Rainbow Park.
 You go through the parking lot and then turn right on Alta Lake Rd.
 After about 15 minutes you will see the trailhead and parking to Rainbow Lake on your left.
 You can drive here directly by taking the Alta Lake Road by either joining it from just south of Creekside (4k south of Whistler Village) or by going through the neighbourhood of Alpine which is north of Whistler Village.
 From the trailhead to Rainbow Falls is just a short and beautiful hike through deep forest along a crashing river to the picturesque, winter wonderland that is Rainbow Falls in the winter.
 These are the main easy snowshoeing trails that are very close and convenient to Whistler Village.
 If you don't mind driving a bit further there are three more snowshoeing trails that are as good or better.
 Certainly considered easy snowshoeing trails, but longer, more to see, and closer to what might be called moderately difficult snowshoeing trails.
 The first is Nairn Falls.
 This beautiful park is a 20 minute drive north of Whistler on the Sea to Sky Highway.
 Easy to find even in the winter.
 The parking lot gate will be closed and buried in snow so you just have to park on the edge of the highway and walk/snowshoe to the falls.
 The beautiful trail is 1.2k long and runs along the beautiful Green River to Nairn Falls where there is a fantastic viewing area.
 Back through Whistler and just 10 minutes south of Whistler Village are two amazing and easy to moderately difficult snowshoeing trails are located.
 The Whistler Train Wreck is an amazing area of train wreckage that has been painted into an amazing art exhibit of sorts.
 A 5k (roundtrip) trail takes you through the amazing wreckage that lays along the beautiful Cheakamus River, which is an attraction on its own.
 In the same area, though across the Sea to Sky Highway there is a beautiful snowshoeing route that takes you along the amazing Cheakamus River for 2k, then crosses this massive, crashing river by a suspension bridge then back to the trailhead/parking on the other side of the river along beautiful forested trails.
 This is a beautiful trail that goes relatively unnoticed for most of the winter in Whistler despite being well marked, signed and convenient to snowshoe.
 Further down the Sea to Sky Highway, just 20 minutes south of Whistler Village is Brandywine Falls.
 This spectacular waterfall is visited by tens of thousands of people in the summer, yet just a handful in the winter months.
 The entrance gate is buried under a mountain of plowed snow from December to March, but it is very accessible if you have snowshoes.
 There is a plowed area near the mountain of snow where the gate is with lots of room to park and once you climb over this snow you find yourself in a beautiful, mostly untouched field of snow and a 1k trail to Brandywine Falls.

 Rainbow Falls is a fantastic way go get yourself into some deep snow quickly from Whistler Village.
 The trailhead is located just a couple hundred metres from Rainbow Park on Alta Lake which is another great place to snowshoe in Whistler.
 The Rainbow Falls trailhead is the same as the Rainbow Lake trailhead, located halfway along Alta Lake Road on the far side of Alta Lake.
 The Rainbow Falls Trail is short, varied and relatively easy.
 This well used trail never goes in a straight line and goes up and down through a beautiful and deep forest.
 There are no signs to Rainbow Falls and you will just see signs for Rainbow Lake and Madely Lake.
 To find Rainbow Falls you just follow the Rainbow Lake trail from the trailhead for about a half kilometre until you reach the water treatment building (Rainbow Lake is Whistler's water source).
 Just before the building the trail forks.
 Take the right fork which branches off of the Rainbow Lake trail.
 Within a couple minutes you will hear the falls.
 There is a bridge that goes over the river where you can see some of the falls.
 But further along, without crossing the bridge, you will come to the falls and end of the Rainbow Falls trail.
 This area is fairly popular even in Winter so the well marked trail is easy to follow and the snow on the trail usually well packed down.
 Some parts are steep, but the shortness of the trail makes it suitable as a family snowshoeing trail.